-Discover a world of local agriculture at Just Food Farm, Ottawa’s not-for-profit agricultural incubator farm.
-Join the start-up farm program, volunteer at the food forest or donate-a-row garden, meet local growers at the weekly farm stand, and take part in a range of workshops, programs and events for children, youth and adults.
+Discover a world of local agriculture at Just Food, Ottawa’s not-for-profit agricultural incubator farm.
+Join a community garden, learn to save seeds, meet local growers, and take part in a range of workshops and community programming.

 For hours of operation and more information, visit http://justfood.ca/.